UKHomeOffice/callisto-auth-keycloak/README.md

 ```

 It will only need to be run once and the code can be removed after the init container has run.
 The reason for doing this
 is because the persistent volume has ReadWriteOnce access, so the deployment will fail if the init container is left in.
+ReadWriteMany is not allowed by ACP.

 Once the keycloak files have been copied into the volume, run the following commands to create the Callisto realm and
 terraform client: